-The trail leads us to a forest with a tree tunnel.
-The shade provides relief from the heavy heat.
-At the entrance to the village is a huge botanical garden with a lake and swans and black plum orchards all around.
-Above these are the two church towers – square and octagonal.In the main square of the village we settled in the restaurant.
-At half past three the kitchen is close so apart from beer there was no chance of getting anything to eat.
+The trail enters into a tree tunnel in the forest.
+The shade provides a relief from the heavy heat.
+At the entrance to the village there is a huge botanical garden with a lake and swans and black plum orchards all around.
+Above these are the two church towers – square and octagonal.In the main square of the village we sit in a restaurant.
+At half past three the kitchen is close so apart from beer there’s no chance of getting anything to eat.
 Beer and snack put us on our feet.
-Looking around us we noticed that the square has lots of cats’ statues.
-Soon enough we learned that there is a nice legend about a little girl called Angeline .
+Looking around us we notice that the square has lots of cats’ statues.
+Soon enough we learn that there is a nice legend about a little girl called Angeline .
 The legend sparked the imagination of Maurice Serreau, the artist who made all these sculptures.
-Few more cats and we decided to go and see the magnificent Collégiale.
+Few more cats and we decide to go and see the magnificent Collégiale.

 La Romieu was founded by two monks returning from a pilgrimage to Rome, hence the name “LarRoumieu” meaning “pelerin”. ( 1062)

 In the 14th century, Arnaud d’Aux built the Collegiate Church of Saint Peter (1312-1318), the cloister and the palace.
 The church has the plan of a large chapel and was closed to the ordinary people until the French Revolution.
 We entered the visitor center, enjoyed a short movie and entered to the church.
 Beautiful, with a unique Rosetta: Jesus head in the middle surrounded by plants- reminds us pictures of Dionysus.
 168 stairs lead us to the roof and from there to a terrace with view to the Cloister and to the second tower.
 On our way down, in the middle of the way, one can see through a small window the nave of the church with a great angle of vision to the colorful stained glass of the windows.

 Did I mention that we LOVE Cloisters ?